tkeskita/mesh_heal/README.md

-# Mesh Heal add-on for Blender 2.79+
+# Mesh Heal add-on for Blender

 ## Introduction

-This [Blender](https://www.blender.org/) add-on includes additional routines for healing meshes, such as Recalculate Normals, Fill Holes and Clean Mesh (to convert non-manifold mesh into manifold while minimizing destructive operations).
+Mesh Heal is an add-on for [Blender](https://www.blender.org/).
+It includes additional Blender operators for healing surface meshes.
+Operators include Recalculate Normals, Fill Holes and Clean Mesh.
 By default, Blender contains many routines that are meant for these tasks.
-Unfortunately, Blender's default routines don't always work right when mesh quality is bad enough, mesh errors are specific, or mesh contains many errors.

-## Recommendations

-- First try to use Blender's default routines to heal your mesh.
-Especially, please check the official "3D Print Toolbox" add-on, which contains many mesh healing and analysis functions.
-- If Blender's default routines fail, try the routines in this add-on.
+Unfortunately, Blender's default routines don't always produce good results in some cases.
+Specifically, I run into problems when I was trying to turn non-manifold [isosurfaces](https://en.wikipedia.org/wiki/Isosurface) into manifold surfaces with consistent face normals.
+For cases like that, you can try this add-on.

-## Warnings
+## Documentation

-- Routines are very unstable and WIP, use at your own risk.
-- Routines are slow.
+Documenatation is located in the [doc folder in the add-on sources](doc/html/index.html).

 ## Feedback

 [Report issues](https://github.com/tkeskita/mesh_heal/issues)

-TODO: Add link to blenderartists.org thread here